Director: Joe D’Amato

 Like many slashers released in different forms for different countries, Absurd would adopt many different titles: Rosso Sangue, Anthropophagous 2 Monster Hunter Horrible, and The Grim Reaper 2.
 These titles were simply marketing gimmicks designed to sell the movie on a false promise.
 One version even featured an incorrect description of the movie in order to cash-in on the hugely popular zombie movies of the time.

 If you like your murder blunt and meaningless, then you will probably get a kick out of D’Amato’s dull and nihilistic slasher.
-If, however, you like your horror tense with relatable characters and genuine scares, you may want to look elsewhere.
+If, however, you like your horror tense or ironic with relatable characters and genuine scares, you may want to look elsewhere.
 In 1981, morbid curiosity would have made Absurd a must see.
 Almost forty years later, it has proven anything but.